 How Pool Pumps Work

-A pool pump uses a motor to move water through your filtration system continuously.
+A pool pump uses a motor to continuously move water through your filtration system.
 It is designed to be filled with water at all times.
 If the pump is operated dry, it will burn out the motor and cause you to have to replace an expensive piece of pool equipment.

 If a pump is allowed to operate dry, it will build up heat that will melt the pump and possibly surrounding plumbing fixtures.
-The more damage that it does, the more likely you will have a large repair bill.
+The more damage it does, the more likely you will have a large repair bill.

 You can avoid running the pump dry by making sure to prime it before use.

 What Does it Mean to Prime a Pool Pump?

 A pool pump often gets pockets of air trapped inside.
-Anytime that it is not operating full of water such as when the pool is closed down or re-opened for the season, there is a potential to get air inside the pump.
+Anytime it is not operating full of water, such as when the pool is closed down or re-opened for the season, there is a potential to get air inside the pump.

 Why You Should Prime Your Pool Pump

 Most pool pumps cost several hundred dollars.
-It is an expense that is necessary to maintain a swimming pool, but not one that you would want to invest in frequently or unnecessarily.
+It is an expense necessary to maintain a swimming pool, but not one that you would want to invest in frequently or unnecessarily.
 Priming your pool pump is a prudent step that you can take to make sure you are not accidentally operating the pump dry.

 Operating a dry pump will undoubtedly lead to mechanical failure for your pump and possibly cause damage to surrounding fixtures.
 These devices are only to run when they are full of water.

 Steps to Prime Your Pool Pump

 Priming your pool pump is important, but a relatively simple task.

 - Turn off the pump.
 Although your pump is probably already off if you need to prime it, make sure that the power button is truly in the off position or that power has been disconnected to the unit.
-Anytime that you are working with water and electricity, heed additional safety precautions before beginning your task.
+Anytime you work with water and electricity, take additional safety precautions before beginning your task.